+Other expenses relate to costs incurred for exploration areas of interest to the Company.
 Finance costs consist of interest expense net of capitalized borrowing costs, fair value loss (gain) on gold call options and are offset by interest income.
-Finance costs increased compared to the previous year due to a fair value loss on gold call options of \$174,298 in the current quarter compared with a fair value gain of \$469,994 in the previous quarter.
+Finance costs decreased compared to the previous period primarily due to an increase in capitalized borrowing costs in the current period which was partially offset by a fair value loss increase attributable to gold call options.

-Cash flows
+Cash Flows

-Cash provided by financing activities during the three months ended December 31, 2017 was \$8,845,376 (2016: \$7,328,361) and primarily consisted of cash received from long term debt of \$6,580,810 and from finance lease of \$3,538,324.
-Cash received from financing facilities was offset by cash payments for non-current deposits, interest and repayments of long term debt and finance lease.
+Cash provided by financing activities during the three months ended March 31, 2018 was \$7,004,896 (2017: \$4,793,116) and primarily consisted of cash received from long term debt of \$7,424,626 and from subscriptions received in advance of \$702,000.
+Cash received from financing facilities was offset by cash payments for interest and repayments of long term debt and finance lease.

-Cash used in investing activities during the three months ended December 31, 2017 totalled \$18,648,703 (2016: \$1,388,156) and during the current quarter consisted of expenditures for mining interests and property, plant and equipment and related to equipment purchases, detailed engineering, permitting and construction of the Moss Mine.
+Cash used in investing activities during the three months ended March 31, 2018 totalled \$9,616,563 (2017: \$6,561,237) and during the current quarter consisted of expenditures for mining interests and property, plant and equipment relating construction and commissioning of the Moss Mine.